polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

     },
     ```

-    3. Update the `grandpa` field to specify the nodes with the authority to finalize blocks by adding the Ed25519 SS58 address keys:
+    3. Update the `grandpa` field to specify the nodes with the authority to finalize blocks by adding the Ed25519 address keys in SS58
     ```json
     "grandpa": {
       "authorities": [